top of page

 • 5 min read

-And what we can recommend: choosing museum cleaning services in London isn’t the same as appointing a general commercial cleaner.
-Museums, galleries, archives and cultural sites balance three things every day: visitor experience, building presentation, and collection protection.
+We are fortunate to work with many incredible places in London and across the UK.
+Choosing museum cleaning services in London isn’t the same as appointing a general commercial cleaner.
+Museums, galleries, archives, and cultural sites balance three essential aspects every day: visitor experience, building presentation, and collection protection.

-If you’re a procurement manager, facilities manager, or trustee preparing to appoint (or re-tender) a cleaning contract, this guide provides a practical checklist to reduce risk, protect collections, and secure consistent standards from day one.
+If you’re a procurement manager, facilities manager, or trustee preparing to appoint (or re-tender) a cleaning contract, this guide provides a practical checklist.
+It aims to reduce risk, protect collections, and secure consistent standards from day one.

-In museum housekeeping plans and conservation policies, it’s also common to restrict products: polishes, cleaning agents or sprays may be prohibited in collection areas unless approved by a conservator, because residues, VOCs and overspray can pose risks.
+In museum housekeeping plans and conservation policies, it’s common to restrict products.
+Polishes, cleaning agents, or sprays may be prohibited in collection areas unless approved by a conservator.
+Residues, VOCs, and overspray can pose risks.

-You’ll see the terms conservation, safe cleaning, and museum conservation cleaning used often.
+You’ll often see the terms conservation, safe cleaning, and museum conservation cleaning used.
 In procurement terms, they should translate into clear, auditable controls such as:

 • A defined list of approved chemicals (and where they may be used).